neXenio/macosfileproviderexample/README.md

 ## Get Started

-1. Open the project
+1. Open the Xcode project.
-2. Run the app (which triggers the build and also builds the depending extension)
+2. Run the app in Xcode.
+This triggers the build and also builds the depending extension target.
-3. Ensure the extension is activated in the system preferences pane for extensions.
+3. Ensure the "SomeProduct" extension is activated in the system preferences pane for extensions.
+It may take a moment after the first build to show up.
+Extensions are loaded by the system and the containing apps do not have control over that.
 4. Finder should list "SomeProduct - SomeDomain" in the "Locations" section of the side bar.
 The latter likely needs to be enabled in the Finder preferences.
 5. Selecting that location Finder should list the dummy item "a file".